pytorch/xla/docs/source/learn/xla-profiling.md

 # Profiling and performance analysis

-To further investigate the performance of the model, we can profile it using the profiling [guide](https://cloud.google.com/tpu/docs/pytorch-xla-performance-profiling-tpu-vm).
+To investigate model performance, you can profile it using the profiling [guide](https://cloud.google.com/tpu/docs/pytorch-xla-performance-profiling-tpu-vm).
 As a rule of thumb, the profiling script should be run with the maximum batch size that fits into the memory for [optimal memory usage](https://cloud.google.com/tpu/docs/performance-guide).
-It also helps to overlap tracing of the code with device execution which leads to more optimal device usage.
-The duration of profiling should be long enough to capture at least one step.
-Good performance of the model on TPUs means that device-host communication is minimized and the device is constantly running processes with no idle time.
+It also helps to overlap tracing of the code with device execution which leads to optimal device usage.
+The profile duration should be long enough to capture at least one step.
+Good performance of the model on TPUs means that device-host communication is minimized and the device is constantly running processes with minimal idle time.

 Starting a server in the `inference_tpu_*.py` file and running `capture_profile.py` script as described in the guide will give us information on processes that run on the devices.
 Currently, only one XLA device is profiled.
-To better understand the TPU idle time (gaps in the profile), profiling traces (`xp.Trace()`) should be added to the code.
+To better understand the TPU idle time (gaps in the profile), add profiling traces (`xp.Trace()`) to the code.
 The `xp.Trace()` measures the time it takes to trace the python code on the host machine wrapped with the trace.
 For this example, `xp.Trace()` traces were added inside the